 So although we are really spoiled in terms of how quickly we can download data (the average person now connects to the internet at speeds of 131,000kb/s) web developers and designers have also packed on additional bells and whistles to make websites look better.
 These “bloat” up websites and take up additional resources to load and run.

-Improve Your Web Speed!
+Improve Your Website's Speed!

 We often get calls from clients asking why their website is so slow.
 It’s a very common question and rightfully so, needs to be addressed.
-Here at OMIS.ca, we have all the tools and most importantly, have the experience to diagnose and troubleshoot slow websites!
+Here at OMIS Web Design, we have all the tools and most importantly, have the experience to diagnose and troubleshoot slow websites!
 With search engine requirements putting a heavy penalty for websites that load slower than 5 seconds, it’s a topic that can’t be ignored.
 Search engines aside, you also owe it to your users to deliver the content in a timely and presentable manner.

-We will always first ruling out the obvious such as internet connection speed and ensure it’s a multi-user issue and not an isolated case.
+We will always first rule out the obvious such as internet connection speed and ensure it’s a multi-user issue and not an isolated case.
 Quite often the issue lies with how the website was built and how the website is managed.
 Below is a list of our most common findings.

 7/10 cases we deal with respect to slow websites have to do with the WordPress platform.
 We’re not saying that WordPress is a poor solution to website design but if not properly configured and managed, your WordPress website can quickly plummet to the bottom of search engine rankings and make it a nightmare for your users to view.
 Out of the box, the WordPress framework is a very robust, resource-efficient and a fast website framework.
 However, we find users love to load on plugins for nearly everything imaginable.
 These are the culprits that bog down a WordPress website and bring your site to a slow crawl.
 Plugins such as newsletters, backups, security, SEO, image tools etc… add an additional load on your website and slow it down.